AudibleAppliances/AudibleAppliances/README.md

 ### Raspberry Pi Disk Image

 I've taken an image of the raspberry pi, and uploaded it using Git Large File Storage ([installation instructions](https://github.com/git-lfs/git-lfs/wiki/Installation)).
+After installing, use `git lfs install --skip-smudge` to force it to avoid pulling large files unless explicitly asked to.
+To later download the large files, use `git lfs pull`.